Middlesex County Massachusetts assistance program.

 Middlesex County resources, assistance programs and agencies that cover all of Massachusetts

-Cambridge, Lowell, and all Middlesex County Massachusetts families can get foreclosure counseling, utility help, rent assistance, food and other financial aid from these statewide programs.
+Cambridge, Lowell, and all Middlesex County Massachusetts families can get access to statewide resources. they include free foreclosure counseling, utility help, rent assistance, food and other financial aid from these statewide programs.

 Foreclosure counseling, debt assistance and mortgage help

-Another non-profit housing agency is Metropolitan Boston Housing Partnership, Inc. The programs they run include rent payment assistance, foreclosure information, mortgage and loan delinquency, and default resolution counseling.
+Another non-profit housing agency is Metropolitan Boston Housing Partnership, Inc. The programs they run include rent payment assistance, foreclosure information, mortgage and loan delinquency.
+There is also free default resolution counseling.
 Dial (800) 272 - 0990.